C-Bone-UCL/CrystaLLM-Prop/README.md

 ## Datasets

+Before starting, datasets need to be generated, which can be done following [MP2CIF-Prop](https://github.com/C-Bone-UCL/MP2CIF-Prop)

 ### Next Token Generation

-To run the next token generation 'cifextd' version of the model, which predicts bandgap from a CIF file input using nect token generation:
+To run the next token generation 'cifextd' version of the model, which predicts bandgap from a CIF file input using next token generation:
-A dataset can be generated following the [Tokenizing BG notebook](https://github.com/C-Bone-UCL/CrystaLLM-Prop/blob/main/notebooks/tokenizing_BG.ipynb)
+A dataset can be generated following the [Tokenizing BG notebook](https://github.com/C-Bone-UCL/CrystaLLM-Prop/blob/main/notebooks/tokenizing_BG.ipynb).
-Outputs should show CIF files with an additional line at the end of the format 'Bandgap eV 0.00' for ex
+Outputs should show CIF files with an additional line at the end of the format 'Bandgap eV 0.00' for ex.

 ### Regression head

-To run the regression adaptation of the modelm
-Which predicts bandgap with numerical values as a regression task:
+To run the regression adaptation of the model - predicts bandgap with numerical values as a regression task:
-A dataset can be generated following the [Tokenizing table notebook](https://github.com/C-Bone-UCL/CrystaLLM-Prop/blob/main/notebooks/tokenizing_table.ipynb)
+A dataset can be generated following the [Tokenizing table notebook](https://github.com/C-Bone-UCL/CrystaLLM-Prop/blob/main/notebooks/tokenizing_table.ipynb).
 Outputs should be a table whith the following populated columns:

 | 'Database' | 'Reduced Formula' | 'CIF' | 'Bandagap (eV)' | 'CIFs_tokenized' |